AnanthSankaralingam/chromie/README.md

 ### Next big features
 1. ~Follow-up Conversation tooling: patches (prompt and util), linter verification, file replacement fallback.~ schemas and prefill?
 2. ~Conversation History.
-Store most recent convo and expire within 2 hrs no usage; store user queries and model explanation response (no code). final query includes codebase current state.~
+Store most recent convo and expire within 2 hrs no usage; store user queries and model explanation response (no code). final query includes codebase current state.~ expire sooner than 2 hrs?
+3. Branding: allow for user icon upload (verify size based on store requirements, allow only up to 5 and alias them icon-16, icon-48, etc. to fit with what we already have)
-3. Auth in extensions.
+4. Auth in extensions.
 Experiment with OAuth (store JWT) vs. External providers.
 If OmniSpeech finds solution use it or implement Promptly Firebase solution.
-4. Pricing in extensions.
+5. Pricing in extensions.
 Explore ExtPay vs. Direct Stripe connection.
 Next feature after MVP would be to surface pricing metrics in dashboard.
-5. metrics SDK and MVP usage data dashboard in chromie
+6. metrics SDK and MVP usage data dashboard in chromie
-6. Introduce "Ask" mode
+7. Introduce "Ask" mode
-7. Version history of extensions.
+8. Version history of extensions.
 Can do fuzzy Google Docs type
-8. Branding: allow for user icon upload (verify size based on store requirements, allow only up to 5 and alias them icon-16, icon-48, etc. to fit with what we already have)
 9. Security audit.
 Scan for risks before exporting (API keys, non-proxy or rate limited calls)
+10. Yield model thoughts (title, description hidden) how Gemini UI does it.

 ---
 ### TODOs